dokempf/dune-python-buildsystem-test/MERGEREQUEST.md

   deprecate as its behaviour is enabled by default.
 * The function `dune_python_require_virtualenv_setup` is non-functional and deprecated for the same reason.
+* The `INTERPRETER` argument of `dune_python_add_test` has been removed.
+It has only existed for a few weeks, so there is no deprecation period.

 # Changes